 Staying Active & Stimulated At Our Care Home Worcester

-At our care home Worcester, activities take many forms.
+Through our dementia care in Worcestershire, activities take many forms.
 Whether it be a quiz or activities or maybe a bit of gardening, or a puzzle.
 It can be anything our residents want to do.
-It's their choice.
+It’s their choice.

 We have lots of things going on throughout the week.
 One of our residents’ favourites is Kim and his Karaoke machine.